jan-lehmkuhl/SOFA/README.md

 ===================================================================================================

 The main idea of the SOFA framework is, that every information you need for a specific task in the simulation project is local available in the associated sub-folder and accessible by your text editor.
-Therefore the needed/main information ist stored in a documentation file, a Makefile and a json-file.
+Therefore the needed/main information ist stored in a documentation file, a makefile and a json-file.
 In addition there are subfolders with program specific files in lower folder levels.

 documentation files (*.md)